DarkKronicle/AdvancedChatCore/docs/filters/tutorial.md

 4. [Cheat Sheet](https://cheatography.com/davechild/cheat-sheets/regular-expressions/)
 5. [Basics Video](https://www.youtube.com/watch?v=sXQxhojSdZM])

-A few things to keep in mind -
+Keep in mind that the code runs on Java 8, so make sure to select that option while testing regex.
+Currently, the regex does not support `/regex/flags` syntax.
+Use `(?flags)regex` instead.

 Let's go over some quick regex tips.

-## Player Regex
+## Players

-Oftentimes with ACF we find the need for regex that matches valid players. `[A-Za-z0-9_§]{3,16}` matches valid playernames.
+Oftentimes with ACF we find the need for regex that matches any valid playername. `[A-Za-z0-9_§]{3,16}` matches valid playernames.
 You can use this for [message regex](FILE SOON) and more.

 Another thing we can do with regex is make more complicated name highlights.
 This will vary for everyone, but the regex for me is `(?i)furr?y(?:[_ ]?101)?`.

+---

+That's all the basic tutorial has to offer.
+Consider looking at our [filter examples](FILES SOON) before moving onto advanced filters.

+Questions?
+Comments?
+Concerns?
+Join the discord for more help or just to hang out.

+<sub><sup><sub><sup>Poke Fury if something is wrong with the page</sub></sup></sub></sup>